eboileau/ribotools/docs/source/user-guide.rst

 How to estimate abundance
 -------------------------

 For default Flexbar and STAR parameters, consult the **Rp-Bp** documentation, in particular `Default parameters and options <https://rp-bp.readthedocs.io/en/latest/user-guide.html#default-parameters-and-options>`_.
+Note that providing ``--post-trim-length`` as a ``--flexbar-options`` will overwrite ``--trim-rna-to-max-fragment-size``.
 Default STAR options are for Ribo-seq and trimmed RNA-seq reads.
-Unless you use ``--trim-rna-to-max-fragment-size``, or to change the default parameters, use ``--star-options`` to override defaults, and run Ribo-seq and RNA-seq separately.
+Unless you use ``--trim-rna-to-max-fragment-size``, or to change the mapping parameters, use ``--star-options`` to override defaults, and run Ribo-seq and RNA-seq separately.

 .. important::